Antinutrients: are they a health risk?

 Tannins belong to polyphenol family of compounds.
 Polyphenols constitute a large class of molecules, and they include the subject of the last week, flavonoids.
 The difference is that tannins are composed of 2 or more “flavonoid” units.

-As other polyphenols, tannins are characterized by antioxidant activity and they are one of few antioxidants that can reach the large intestine in an almost intact form.
+Like other polyphenols, tannins are characterized by antioxidant activity and they are one of few antioxidants that can reach the large intestine in an almost intact form.
 There they might still act as antioxidants and are also utilized and metabolized by our intestinal flora, or microbiome.

 For these reasons, tannins could have a positive effect on our health.
 But, as we said before, tannins are also considered as antinutrients.
-Their antioxidant properties are due to the chemical groups responsible for most of the antioxidant potential of all flavonoids, but in case of tannins those special chemical groups exhibit two additional properties.
+Their antioxidant properties are due to the chemical groups responsible for most of the antioxidant potential of all flavonoids, but in case of tannins, those special chemical groups exhibit two additional properties.

 First is the fact that tannins are very good at binding to free metal ions, like iron, copper or zinc.
 This means that the overall absorption of certain microelements can be disrupted, and in some cases, this can lead to nutritional deficiencies.

-As the iron contained in meat products (heme iron) is not affected by tannins, people on a vegetarian or vegan diet are more likely to incur in this risk.
+As the iron contained in meat products (haem iron) is not affected by tannins, people on a vegetarian or vegan diet are more likely to incur in this risk.
 On the other side, tannins can also bind to toxic metal ions (heavy metals), reducing their absorption and therefore exerting a positive effect on our health.

 Secondly, tannins can bind to proteins.
 Interestingly, this phenomenon is responsible for the bitter or astringent taste of foods rich in tannins, such as some red wines or black tea.
 From a nutritional point of view, this is relevant because this phenomenon can lead to lower absorption of proteins.